ClevelandClinicQHS/pubsource/OW_Tutorial/README.md

 4. [Weighting distributions](figure3.R)

-Creates a plot showing the estimated IPTW and overlap weight distributions by treatment group through a mirrored histogram.
+Creates a plot showing the estimated IPTW and overlap weight distributions by treatment group through a mirrored histogram, and a plot showing the cumulative contribution of patients used in estimation in the unweighted and weighted samples.

 5. [Standardized mean differences](table2.R)